d-w-arnold/learn-git-github-jetbrains/sections/unix.md

 5) You'll be prompted for your CS UNIX User password in order to authenticate the SSH connection to Raptor (**IMPORTANT** Typed characters do not appear).

-- If you have a CS UNIX User, though you do not remeber your password, you can reset your password using the same link as above : [https://www.cs.kent.ac.uk/systems/newuser/](https://www.cs.kent.ac.uk/systems/newuser/)
+- If you have a CS UNIX User, though you do not remeber your password, you can reset your password using the same link as above : <a href="https://www.cs.kent.ac.uk/systems/newuser/" target="_blank">https://www.cs.kent.ac.uk/systems/newuser/</a>

 6) If the SSH connection is succesful, a Command Prompt should appear along the lines of: